There are so many great things to do in Oaxaca.

 4. Museum of Oaxacan Culture

-The building is really beautiful inside and there is a lot to see.
-It’s a history-lovers dream with tons of paraphernalia from pre-hispanic times through to the present.
+The building is beautiful inside and there is a lot to see.
+It’s a history-lovers dream with tons of paraphernalia from pre-Hispanic times through to the present.
+It also allows yo to wander through what used to be the convent’s living quarters.

-Most of the signs are in Spanish, but most of the pieces really need no explanation.
+Most of the signs are in Spanish, but many of the pieces need no explanation.
 You can pay to have a guide take you through the museum if you really want to learn more about the old monastery.

 5. Hierve el Agua